yongeshi/in-ur-area/README.md

 Installing and Running on Your Machine: <br />
 These are PHP files and will not open like standard HTML files.
 If you wish to open the files, you can download MAMP which is free and easy to download.
 MAMP will not compromise any existing Apache installation already running on your system.
-For the database, I used MySQL which provides a nice looking GUI.
+For the database, you can download the .sql file provided above (restaurant_database.sql).
+I also used MySQL which provided a nice looking GUI.

 In order to connect to your local database, change the information in config.php (username, pass, etc) with your DB credentials.